19hours/sg-statutes/Acts/Urban Redevelopment Authority Act.md

 “member” means a member of the Authority;

-“monument” has the same meaning as in the Preservation of Monuments Act;
+“monument” has the same meaning as in the Preservation of Monuments Act 2009;

+[16/2009 wef 01/07/2009 wef 01/07/2009]

 “Planning Department” means the Planning Department of the Ministry of National Development;

 “property” includes houses, buildings, lands and tenements;

-“repealed Act” means the Urban Redevelopment Authority Act [Cap.
-340,] repealed by this Act;
+“repealed Act” means the Urban Redevelopment Authority Act (Cap.
+340, 1985 Ed.) repealed by this Act;

-[1985 Ed.]

 “Research and Statistics Unit” means the Research and Statistics Unit of the Ministry of National Development;